john-light/validity-rollups/library.md

-# zkRollup research library
+# Validity rollup research library

-This research library contains resources I will be using to inform a report on zkRollups that I am producing as part of the Human Rights Foundation's [ZK-Rollup Research Fellowship](https://twitter.com/gladstein/status/1507069251047215112).
+This research library contains resources I will be using to inform a report on validity rollups that I am producing as part of the Human Rights Foundation's [ZK-Rollup Research Fellowship](https://twitter.com/gladstein/status/1507069251047215112).
 Pull requests adding related and useful resources are appreciated!

 ## Other research libraries